Braxai/Course-Notes/ECS 153 Computer Security/Memory Safety Vulnerabilities.md

 8. pop %eip: Take the next value on the stack (which the program thinks is the rip, but is actually some attacker-controlled value inside the buffer), and place it in the eip register.

 ### 3.6 Other memory safety vulnerabilities
+Memory safety bugs : cases where an attacker cna read or write beyond the valid range of memory regions
+- buffer overflows, format string vulnerabilities, and other examples above
+- dangling pointer (pointer into a memory region that has been freed)
+- double-free bugs (dynamically allocated object is explicitly freed multiple times

+Use after free bugs : object or structure in memory is deallocated (freed) but still used
+- exploiting these vulnerabilities generally involves attacker triggering the creation of two separate objects that, because of the use-after-free on first object, actually share the same memory and the attacker can now use the second object to manipulate the interpretation of the first object

+Heap overflow : C++ vtable pointers exampe - programmer declares object on the heap which require storing a vtable pointer to an array of pointers.
+If programmer fials to check bounds correctly, the attacker can overflow one of the instnace variables of object x, if there is another object above x in memory the attacker can overwrite that object's vtable pointer with the value of another attacker-controlled buffer somewhere in memory